 A Wide Range of Designs

 By the time the 1970s rolled around, the Cellini collection was already a diverse assortment of elegant, dress-oriented timepieces.
-While the vast majority of Rolex’s watches used their patented, waterproof Oyster case, watches in the Cellini collection often skipped the screw-down crown and caseback, as they did not require the high-degree of water resistance of their tool watch counterparts.
+While the vast majority of Rolex’s watches used their patented, waterproof Oyster case, watches in the Cellini collection often skipped the screw-down crown and caseback, as they did not require the high-degree of water-resistance of their tool watch counterparts.

-Instead of focusing on robust and purpose-built designs, the Rolex Cellini collection placed an emphasis on refinement and the use of gold and gem stones.
-Dress watches were by no means a new concept; however the Cellini was the first Rolex collection that was strictly focused on aesthetics, rather than pure functionality – something that has since become significantly more common throughout the watch industry.
+Instead of focusing on robust and purpose-built designs, the Rolex Cellini collection placed an emphasis on refinement and the use of gold and gemstones.
+Dress watches were by no means a new concept; however, the Cellini was the first Rolex collection that was strictly focused on aesthetics, rather than pure functionality – something that has since become significantly more common throughout the watch industry.

 Despite embracing a wide range of styles, the Cellini has always been Rolex’s collection of refined dress watches.

 Although many of the earliest Rolex Cellini references followed a rather classic and conservative aesthetic, the collection expanded during the 1970s to incorporate the bold, angular designs that characterized much of the era.
 During this time, Rolex hired prominent designers such as Gérald Genta to design some of their new timepieces, and Cellini watches like the ‘King Midas’ and the ref.
-4651 possess a number of distinctive design traits that are characteristic of the watches born during this era.
+4651 possesses a number of distinctive design traits that are characteristic of the watches born during this era.